Elizabeth Davis Pittman - Lawyer/Judge

-The Carver Building, located at 24th and Lake Streets in the heart of the black community, was built by Elizabeth Pittman’s father, Charles Davis, in 1944 to house his law office and the Carver Savings and Loan Bank (CSLB).
-The CSLB was the first black-owned bank in Omaha and one of the few in the entire United States at the time.
-Not only was this bank the first black bank in Omaha but, contrary to white banks, it also loaned many black people money to buy homes.
+The Carver Building, located west of 24th and Lake streets in the heart of the Black community, was built by Elizabeth Pittman’s father, Charles Davis, in 1944 to house his law office and the Carver Savings and Loan Bank (CSLB).
+The CSLB was the first Black-owned bank in Omaha and one of the few in the entire United States at the time.
+Not only was this bank the first Black bank in Omaha but, contrary to white banks, it also loaned many Black people money to buy homes.
 After she joined her father’s firm in 1949, Elizabeth Pittman also worked at the Carver Building until she became a Douglas County attorney in 1964.
 She acknowledged her father’s influence in giving her the opportunity to practice law at his firm and for teaching her what hard work could accomplish in the face of extreme pressure and discrimination.

-At the outset, black people settled across all of Omaha and were not restricted to any one part of town.
-South Omaha and downtown, as well as North Omaha, were homes to large black communities.
-However, come the 1910s and 1920s, North Omaha emerged as the burgeoning nucleus for black prosperity, mainly owing to unwritten but palpable discrimination regarding real estate.
-In spite of this, the black community resolved to create their own success and established many businesses around 24th and Lake streets.
+At the outset, Black people settled across all of Omaha and were not restricted to any one part of town.
+South Omaha and downtown, as well as North Omaha, were homes to large Black communities.
+However, come the 1910s and 1920s, North Omaha emerged as the burgeoning nucleus of Black prosperity, mainly owing to unwritten but palpable discrimination regarding real estate.
+In spite of this, the Black community resolved to create their own success and established many businesses around 24th and Lake streets.
 One of the most notable industries during this era was the music business.
 North Omaha saw the talents of internationally renowned musicians at ballrooms such as the Dreamland and Carnation.

-Omaha was consistently discriminatory toward the black community.
-They were still restricted to certain schools, denied jobs, and given lesser jobs.
-Most of the black teenagers in Omaha were limited to attending Central High School and Tech High School, due to their northeastern locations.
-North High School was not acceptable for black students to attend during Elizabeth Pittman’s generation, as it was too far west.
-Although not acceptable, black students still attended, albeit in smaller numbers.
+Omaha was consistently discriminatory toward the Black community.
+They were still restricted to certain schools, denied jobs, and given lower level jobs.
+Most of the Black teenagers in Omaha were limited to attending Central High School and Tech High School, due to their northeastern locations.
+North High School was not acceptable for Black students to attend during Elizabeth Pittman’s generation, as it was too far west.
+Although not acceptable, Black students still attended, albeit in smaller numbers.

 Written by Madalyn Buller, a student at the University of Nebraska at Omaha.